CoffeeBeforeArch/clang_format_setup/README.md

 # Pre-requisites
 This tutorial assumes 2 things:

-1. You have already installed/built clang-format
+1. You have already installed/built clang-format (we are using version 6.0)
 2. You have already installed VIM, Eclipse, or VS-Code

 # VIM